 Latest updates and advice

-- Plan to ensure there is enough quality water available for livestock over autumn until break season and formulate contingency plans.
+- While some areas have received some dam-filling rainfall, other areas remain drier.
+Plan ahead to ensure there is enough quality water available for livestock and formulate or enact contingency plans.
 See Livestock management and Water sections for information to assist decision-making, particularly for dry seasonal conditions.

 Funding and support services